Eventuous/docs/docs/application/app-service.md

 ---
-title: "Application service"
+title: "Command service"
-description: "Application service and unit of work"
+description: "Command service and unit of work for aggregates"
-weight: 420
+sidebar_position: 1
 ---

 :::note
-The Application Service base class is **optional**, it just makes your life a bit easier.
+The Command Service base class is **optional**, it just makes your life a bit easier.
 :::

 ## Concept